FraTesta/experimental_ws/src/final_assignment/README.md

 Of course this class provides also methods to update the knowledge of the environment, get information...
 For more information take a look to its [doxygen documentation](file:///home/francescotesta/experimental_ws/src/final_assignment/documentation/html/classRooms_1_1Rooms.html) .

 ### **Explore**
 The explore function of the class [Rooms](https://github.com/FraTesta/experimental_ws/blob/master/src/final_assignment/scripts/Rooms.py) has nothing to do with the _explore-lite_ package.
 It is a function that generates random goal positions considering the already visited room locations that are stored in the Rooms dictionary.
-Basically it draws a virtual area of 3x3 meters (the area dimension can be editable) around any stored room location and discards any goals generated within them.
+Basically, it draws a virtual area of 2x2 meters (the area dimension can be editable) around any stored room location and discards every goal generated within them.
+Then it applies the same concept to every location previously visited, during the Find mode, that were stored in a list.
+This is to avoid revisiting the same places over and over.

 This solution improves its effectiveness as rooms are discovered.
 However it has the drawback that works pretty fine in this particular environment where the balls are sufficiently distant, it may not be so good in other contexts.

 ## **Package and File List**
 The final assignment package provides the following directory: